lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. _session-naming-rule:

-* Session type: Determines the type of the session for the.
+* Session type: Determines the type of the session.
 "Interactive" and "Batch" are the two session types currently available.
 The following are the primary distinctions between the two types: